robert-mccarthy-ca/modern-druid/README.md

 * `mrv-protocols.md`: Carbon credit verification standards
 * `long-term-projects-research-and-development.md`: Advanced R\&D roadmap

-Everything here will be free.
-Training videos will follow.
-Because when the world is ready, it won’t have time to wait.
+Everything here would be documented and releases for free.
+Training videos, engineering designs, parperwork examples, everything someone needs to do this themselves.
+Because when the world is finally ready to act, digitally is the only way to spread that information fast enough.

 This is how I would solve it.
 This is the Modern Druid Project.

-Let’s see what happens when we try.
+And you know what?
+I think it might just have a chance of working.
+Dare to solve the problem.